 Admission requirements, MSc in health informatics

-Applications are no longer being accepted for September 2012 and January 2013.
+Applications are no longer being accepted for the May 2014 entry point.

 Candidates are required to have a bachelor’s degree from an accredited university and may include such health professionals as physicians, nurses, therapists and laboratory technologists, as well as IT professionals working in the health sector.
 Those with a bachelor’s degree in a non-health or non-IT related field are also encouraged to apply with the understanding that they will be required to have taken at least one health course and one IT course from either the school’s undergraduate program or elsewhere depending.
 These requirements may be waived if the candidate already has the appropriate knowledge and/or relevant work experience.